tobberacing/ButtonKit/README.md

 }
 ````

-Implementing the 'ButtonSelectionDelegate' protocol and set the 'selectionDelegate' property on the button.
+Implementing the `ButtonSelectionDelegate` protocol and set the `selectionDelegate` property on the button.

 ````
 extension ViewController: ButtonSelectionDelegate {